 - Meet with the Associate Director of Undergraduate Studies, Professor Corbett Upton in 375 PLC (office hours link) for advising and to have this document signed.

 English majors may take a wide variety of challenging courses in literary studies, expository writing, cultural studies, theory, ecocriticism, film, and folklore.
 To explore the Department’s many opportunities for undergraduates, follow the clicks below.

 - IMPORTANT: All declared English majors are enrolled in the Blackboard “English Department Information Site for U.G.
 Majors.”
 Please check this site frequently for timely announcements, course schedule information and events of interest to English majors.
-Click here to to to the UO Blackboard login page..
+Click here to to to the UO Canvas login page..